 School Fun Run – everyone can participate.
 It’s fun and gets the kids moving!
 This has had to be one of the most profitable fundraisers our school has participated in.
 It’s a win win for all involved.

 These are just some of the ideas you could consider for your school.
 There are heaps of options out there.
 It’s time to put our kid’s health first.
-Next time fundraising is on the P&C agenda, throw some different options into the ring.
+Next time fundraising is discussed at your school, throw some different options into the ring.

-Frankie Bell is the Managing Director of Additive Free Kids and the founder of the Additive Free Marketplace.
+Frankie Bell is the Managing Director of Additive Free Kids.
 Frankie is a food coach, mentor and is one of Australia’s leading activists against additives in food.

 Frankie is a Mum to 5 boys and has personal experience working through the damaging effects of additives to resolve multiple health issues and behavioural problems in her own children.
 It became Frankie’s purpose to help other families achieve the same improvement in their families.